apache/orc/site/_docs/encodings.md

 Decimal was introduced in Hive 0.11 with infinite precision (the total number of digits).
 In Hive 0.13, the definition was change to limit the precision to a maximum of 38 digits, which conveniently uses 127 bits plus a sign bit.

+### Legacy Decimal Encoding

-The current encoding of decimal columns stores the integer representation of the value as an unbounded length zigzag encoded base 128 varint.
+DIRECT and DIRECT_V2 encodings of decimal columns stores the integer representation of the value as an unbounded length zigzag encoded base 128 varint.
 The scale is stored in the SECONDARY stream as an signed integer.

 Encoding      | Stream Kind     | Optional | Contents
 :------------ | :-------------- | :------- | :-------